aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 [username@es1 ~]$ singularity key remove AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 ```

-### Upload Container Image
+### Uploading Container Images

-Before uploading to Container Library, sign the container image.
+Before uploading a container image to Container Library, sign the container image.
-Check the key number with `singularity key list -s`, and sign the container with `singularity sign` command specified the key number by `-k` option.
+Check the key number by using the `singularity key list -s` command, and sign the container by using the `singularity sign` command with the `-k` option to specify the key number.
-The following example uses the second key to sign `ubuntunt.sif`.
+The following example uses the second key to sign `ubuntu.sif`.

 ```bash hl_lines="1 11"
 [username@es1 ~]$ singularity key list -s